fearonc/My-Work/README.md

 <img width="322" height="560" alt="image" src="https://github.com/user-attachments/assets/4d2a837d-bf3c-4d6d-8d24-76ddc5cb4c8d" />

-1: Relationship Option Bulk Update(Sensitive Data Blurred) - One of the biggest time-savers for our team.
+<h3>1: Relationship Option Bulk Update(Sensitive Data Blurred)</h3>

+One of the biggest time-savers for our team.
 This bypasses a limitation that has been chased for 10+ years to resolve.
 This has saved multiple hours in a single use one multiple occasions, and frequently reduces ticket times by at least 5X on even smaller updates.

 This allows a bulk process to update multiple fields on a page where it historically has to be done 1-by-1.